-Processing a mining structure or mining model is different than processing OLAP objects, such as dimensions and cubes.
+Processing a mining structure or mining model differs from processing OLAP objects, such as dimensions and cubes.
 In OLAP processing you build cubes with aggregations, whereas in data mining processing you create training data and run mining algorithms on that data.
-For more information, see Processing in Analysis Services.
+For more information, see Processing Analysis Services Objects.

 Processing Mining Structures

 If you are concerned about conserving hard disk space, note that Analysis Services retains mining structure caches locally.
 That is, it writes out all the training data to your local hard disk.
-If you do not want the data cached, you can change the default by setting the CachingMode property on the mining structure to destroy the cache after models are processed; however, it will also disable drillthrough on the mining structure.
+If you do not want the data cached, you can change the default by setting the MiningStructureCacheMode property on the mining structure to ClearAfterProcessing.
+This will destroy the cache after models are processed; however, it will also disable drillthrough on the mining structure.
 For more information, see Using Drillthrough on Mining Models and Mining Structures (Analysis Services - Data Mining).

 Processing Mining Models

 You must process the Analysis Services models that you define before you can start to work with them.
 You must also reprocess the mining models whenever you change the mining model structure, update the training data, change an existing mining model, or add a new mining model to the structure.

 You can process the mining models in the following ways.